Cerebellar degeneration: Prognosis

 The long-term prospect for patients with cerebellar degeneration differs according to the underlying cause of the disease.
-Each inherited or acquired disease that results in cerebellar degeneration has its own specific prognosis, however most are generally poor, progressive and often fatal.
+Each inherited or acquired disease that results in cerebellar degeneration has its own specific prognosis; however, most are generally poor, progressive and often fatal.

 Epidemiology

 Cerebellar degeneration continues to carry a considerable burden on the health of the world population, as well as on health agencies and governing bodies across the globe.
-Cerebellum-related disorders generally transpire in individuals between the ages of 45 to 65 years, however the age of symptomatic onset differs in accordance with the underlying cause of the degenerative disorder.
+Cerebellum-related disorders generally transpire in individuals between the ages of 45 and 65 years; however, the age of symptomatic onset differs in accordance with the underlying cause of the degenerative disorder.
 For paraneoplastic cerebellar degeneration, the average age of onset is 50 years, generally affecting a greater population of males than females.
 Nutritional and alcoholic cerebellar degeneration, being more prevalent than paraneoplastic cerebellar degeneration, affects individuals with a thiamine deficiency and dipsomaniacs, respectively.
 Recent epidemiological studies on cerebellar degeneration estimated a global prevalence rate of 26 per 100,000 cases of cerebellar degeneration in children.